neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 3a.
 Actions: Navigation Mode;

 2a.
 Navigation mode:
+  There should be a visual indication of the current cell when navigating.

   A. *Arrow-navigation*: Shall always navigate visually in the direction of the arrow.
 Special cases are navigating left from column B (param key) which, since the command has rowspan, should go both left and possibly up to the command row.

   B. *Tab Navigation*: TAB navigation works just like regular tabindex navigation.